-Capturing interactions:
+• Capturing interactions:

-Due to the administration of sugammadex, certain medicinal products could become less effective
+Due to the administration of sugammadex, certain medicinal products could become less effective due to a lowering of the (free) plasma concentrations (see section 4.5, hormonal contraceptives).

 If such a situation is observed, the clinician is advised to consider the re-administration of the medicinal product, the administration of a therapeutically equivalent medicinal product (preferably from a different chemical class) and/or non-pharmacological interventions as appropriate.